gk199/cmssw/README.md

 ## Questions
 Currently, sending in different DIGI files (ie one produced with fake fine grain bits on all iphi (ieta = 1,3,5,7,9,11,13,15) gives the same `test-vector-log.txt` as using a file produced with fake fine grain bits only on iphi=1).
 Is the `runGlobalFakeInputProducer` not using the DIGI hwQual data to make the output, ie is this result expected?

-In CaloConditions.cc, a displacedLUT is used along with jet hwQual to set `passDisplacedLUT` (line 540).
-The logic is:
-*If jet hwQual is 0, passDisplacedLUT is simply displacedLUT *If jet hwQual is 1, passDisplacedLUT is always 0 However, this seems to be a non LLP jet.

-Why is there a mismatch between L1_SingleJet35_llp and L1_SingleJet35?
-Should L1_SingleJet35_llp be a subset of L1_SingleJet35?